An adjusted payoff-based procedure for normal form games: Asymptotic analysis

-The scheme \eqref{APD} will allow us to deal with the random (and player-dependent) character of the step-size in \eqref{algo}.
-Now, in the spirit of Theorem~\ref{general_teorema}, the asymptotic behavior of \eqref{APD} is related with the continuous dynamics
+From now on, we denote by $\epsilon_n=(U_n,M_n)$ the noise term associated with our process.\\ The scheme \eqref{APD} will allow us to deal with the random (and player-dependent) character of the step size in \eqref{algo}.
+Now, in the spirit of Theorem~\ref{general_teorema}, the asymptotic behavior of \eqref{APD} is related to the continuous dynamics